0x656b694d/fetch-quay-tags/README.md

 # fetch-quay-tags
-Scripts to fetch image tags from `Quay.io` and filter them by date.
+Scripts to fetch image tags from `Quay.io`, filter them by date and delete.

-Use [fetch-tags.sh](fetch-tags.sh) to get the json documents (per page) for the given repository/image, then [older-than.sh](older-than.sh) to find the tags older than the given date.
+Use [fetch-tags.sh](fetch-tags.sh) to get the json documents (per page) for the given repository/image, then [older-than.sh](older-than.sh) to find the tags older than the given date and finally [delete-tags.sh](delete-tags.sh) to delete them.

 # Example
 ```